andrewhiles/posts/_posts/2020-03-03-nodejs-lambda-fetching-s3-zip-files.markdown

 I've been making a conscious effort to use [async/await](https://javascript.info/async-await) in most places where I'm dealing with asynchronous code and the AWS SDK for NodeJS works well with Promises ([despite them not mentioning this very publicly](https://aws.amazon.com/blogs/developer/support-for-promises-in-the-sdk/)) so it made sense to take advantage here.
 The code snippet below shows how I implemented a solution to fetch a zip file from S3, unzip it and write the contents of the file out to a temporary file in the Lambda's temporary working directory.

 PS.
 It's worth noting, normally when making a call to get a file from S3, you should be able to access the raw file data by accessing the body of the result.
-The reason why this task was reasonably cumbersome was because I had to deal with .zip files.
+The reason why this task was reasonably cumbersome was because I had to deal with .zip files and streams.
+Thankfully, using [zlib](https://node.readthedocs.io/en/latest/api/zlib/) made this all a bit more manageable.

 ```
 const aws = require('aws-sdk');